ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

         *   A REAL NUMBER is a number that can contain a fractional part.
         *   A FLOATING POINT NUMBER is a real number that uses decimals to represent a fraction.
 The term floating point refers to the decimal point.
         *   SCIENTIFIC NOTATION is a way of writing numbers that are too big or too small to be conveniently written in decimal form.
 For example: 3,750,000,000 can be represented as 3.75 * 10 to the 9th power or 3.75e+12.
+*   Working with Decimal Numbers
+    -   Example;
+    -   let originalNumber = 10.23456;
+    -   let msg = '<h2>original number</h2><p>' + originalNumber + '</p>';
+    -   msg += '<h2>3 decimal places</h2><p>' + originalNumber.toFixed(3); + '</p>';
+    -   msg += '<h2>3 digits</h2><p>' + originalNumber.toPrecision(3) + '</p>';
+    -   let el = document.getElementById('info');
+    -   el.innerHTML = msg;
+        *   As with string object, the properties and methods of the Number object can be used with any value that is a number.
+        *   1. In this example, a number is stored in a variable valled originalNumber, and it is then rounded up or down using two different techniques.
+In both cases, you need to indicate how many digits you want to round to.
+This is provided as a parameter in the parentheses for that method.
+        *   2. originalNumber.toFixed(3) will round the number stored in the variable originalNumber to three decimals places.
+The number of decimal places is specified in the parentheses.
+It will return the number as a string.
+It returns a string because fractions cannot always be accurately represented using floating point numbers.
+        *   3. toPrecision(3) uses the number in parantheses to indicate the total number of digits the number should have.
+It will also return the number as a string.
+It may return a scientific notation if there are more digits than the specified number of positions.